FCE Speaking

 A crow of people waiting for their turn to board a plane at an airportTwo backpackers at a train platform waiting to board the train car

 Candidate B: In the first picture, there is a group of people waiting for their turn to board a plane using a ramp.
-The other photo shows us a couple of people with backpacks standing at a train platform, they are about to get on the train car.
+The other photo shows us a couple of people with backpacks standing at a train platform as they are about to get on the train car.
 While both pictures show various types of transportation, planes are more commonly associated with long-distance travel, so the people in the picture are probably going to a different country or even a different continent.
 Contrastingly, trains are usually chosen for shorter journeys.

 I guess both kinds of transport can be comfortable, although admittedly people in the first picture seem way less comfortable as they have to stand in a crowd with bags, waiting for their turn to come onboard.